 - What type of work are you seeking?

-- In what type of work environment would you be most comfortable (industry, organizational culture)?
+- In what type of work environment would you be most comfortable (industry, company culture)?

 - What are your interests, values, skills, and talents?